-Although classes will be taken virtually during this semester, the same expectations apply as regular class settings.
-This includes: Students are expected to put away all distractions before class begins, and turn off cell phones etc. It is not appropriate to answer phone calls or text message during lecture.
+Classes begin on time.
+Students are expected to put away all distractions before class begins, and turn off cell phones etc. It is not appropriate to answer phone calls or text message during lecture.
 If you arrive late or leave early, plan to sit near the back and by an aisle to minimize the disruption to others.
-Please respect your instructors and fellow students by turning off unnecessary electronic communication devices during class.
-Distracting activities such as instant messaging, writing e-mail, social networking, or playing games is strictly prohibited during class time.
+Please stop talking to your neighbor during the lecture.
+Please respect your instructors and fellow students by turning off electronic communication devices during class.
+Laptop use is permitted.
+However, distracting activities such as instant messaging, writing e-mail, social networking, or playing games is strictly prohibited during class time.
 These behaviors are disruptive and are not conducive to the learning process.